Top court to rule on British PM Johnson's suspension of parliament

 The Supreme Court ruled against the government in a similar constitutional case in 2017 when it said ministers could not begin the formal two-year exit process without the approval of parliament.
 Its hearings will run until Thursday, with the verdict not expected until Friday at the earliest.

+“The determination of this legal issue will not determine when and how the United Kingdom leaves the European Union.”

-Reporting by Michael Holden; additional reporting by William Schomberg; editing by Guy Faulconbridge, Angus MacSwan and Timothy Heritage
+Reporting by Michael Holden; additional reporting by William Schomberg; editing by Guy Faulconbridge, Angus MacSwan and Ed Osmond